Just like other businesses, if you’re also using G Suite and planning to move to Office 365, then this blog is for you.

 However, Office 365 applications like SharePoint, Teams, Yammer, Stream, Planner, Calendar, Dynamics 365, and Outlook are more collaborative than G Suite apps.
 Also, these apps are beautifully integrated with each other, which makes it easier for users to collaborate and perform independent actions on the files.

-While every cloud service provider offers a wide range of pricing subscriptions, Office 365 subscriptions are tailored to meet everyone’s needs.
+While every cloud service provider offers a wide range of pricing subscriptions, Office 365 subscriptions are tailored to meet everyone is needs.
 There are three pricing plans available with G Suite, including Basic, Business, and Enterprise.
-But, if you don’t find these plans ideal for your organization or they are unable to fulfill your requirements, then Microsoft offers a variety of pricing plans for every type of business.
+But, if you do not find these plans ideal for your organization or they are unable to fulfill your requirements, then Microsoft offers a variety of pricing plans for every type of business.

 For instance, if you need a license for 300 employees or less, then you can opt for Business Essential, Business, Business Premium, or Microsoft 365 Business plan.
 However, if you need a plan for more than 300 employees, then opt for – Office 365 Enterprise F1, Office 365 Enterprise E3, Office 365 Enterprise E5, or Microsoft 365 Enterprise F1, E3, and E5.

-If you choose the manual methods to migrate from G Suite to Office 365, then trust me, it’s going to be one of the most hectic tasks of yours.
-Also, it will consume a lot of time and resources, and you might need to keep your work at hold.
-That’s why it is suggested to choose an automated solution to migrate G Suite to Office 365.
+If you choose the manual methods to migrate from G Suite to Office 365, then trust me, it is going to be one of the most hectic tasks of yours.
+Also, it will consume a lot of time and resources, and you might need to keep your work on hold.
+That is why it is suggested to choose an automated solution to migrate G Suite to Office 365.
 Kernel G Suite to Office 365 is an advanced utility that can help you migrate your G Suite data to Office 365.

 Choosing between G Suite and Office 365 could be a little perplexing for small organizations that have limited employees.
 But, if you have enormous team strength, then Office 365 is your best bet.
 In this article, we highlighted some points that describe why you should move from G Suite to Office 365.